guysqr/next-js-serverless-poc/README.md

 ## Deploy on AWS

-Commit to "main" and it'll happen!
+If you've built the Next.js Serverless deployment project around this, just commit to "main" and it'll happen!

 ## Notes